ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/002-your-first-time-around-with-ecamm-live.md

 The Main Window is your monitor of what your audience sees, except the tools we’ve laid on top of this window—and your cursor—which are only visible to you.
 You can resize the main window by dragging from any edge or corner of the window.

-The smaller windows are for control of [Sound Levels](../004-source-modes/#the-sound-levels-window), [Scenes](../005-using-scenes), [Overlays](../003-using-overlays), and [Comments and Reactions.](../003-using-overlays/#facebook-comment-overlays) If you dismiss any of these windows, you can bring them back by visiting the <samp>Windows</samp> menu at the very top of your Mac’s display.
+The smaller windows are for control of [Sound Levels](../013-adjusting-sound-levels), [Scenes](../007-using-scenes), [Overlays](../006-using-overlays), [Camera Effects](../003-camera-mode/#camera-effects), and [Comments and Reactions.](../006-using-overlays/#facebook-comment-overlays) If you dismiss any of these windows, you can bring them back by visiting the <samp>Window</samp> menu at the very top of your Mac’s display.
 Additionally, each of these windows has a keyboard shortcut assigned for easy access.

 At the center bottom of the Main Window is a blue <samp class="blue">Login</samp> button, which will allow us to connect you to Facebook, YouTube or Periscope.

-Note: If you’re not going to use Ecamm Live with Facebook, YouTube or Periscope, logging in is optional.
-You can still record to your Mac, and stream to services that use [RTMP](../007-broadcast-to-rtmp).
+Note: If you’re not going to use Ecamm Live with Facebook, YouTube, Twitch or Periscope, logging in is optional.
+You can still [record to your Mac](../012-recording-your-broadcasts/#record-only-mode), or stream to services that use [RTMP](../011-broadcast-to-other-services/#using-a-stream-key).
 {:.notice--info}

 [![Figure\: Annotated Main Window with tools labeled](/assets/img/main-window-annotated.png "Click for full-size image.")